boxblinkracer/phpunuhi/README.md

 That HTML file might then be exposed with something like this **https://stage.my-shop.com/snippets**.

 Everyone who wants to either see all translations, or even modify them, can easily do this in their browser.
-And because you use a cronjob to generate the file, it's always automatically updated.
+And because you use a cronjob to generate the HTML, it's always automatically updated.

 ### 5.4 Automatic Translation with Google, DeepL, ...